 Any flask would do but a food flask is best since it is shallow and wide instead of tall and narrow like a drinks flask is.
 I imagine a slow cooker or rice cooker would also work well but I haven't tried this method.

-I made two portions and kept the second portion in the fridge for the following day.
+I made enough for two portions and kept the second portion in the fridge for the following day.